After a few minutes, I decided to buy it.

 - A small piece of copper foil, needed to restore the missing ground.
 It will be sewed with copper wire through the existing vias to minimize parasitic inductance to ground.

 After one week waiting all components to arrive I finally could complete the input attenuator.
 To test it I placed an small piece of wire between pins 2 and 8 in SSW-108 / SSW-208 footprint and applied some known signals.
 Everything worked as expected.
-The input attenuator worked and I can see signals with reasonable levels.
+The input attenuator worked and I could see signals with reasonable levels.
 Wonderful!

 The RF switchThis spectrum analyzer uses two different mixers in its operation.
 One for the 100 kHz - 2 GHz range, and the other one for the 2 - 3 GHz range.
 The switch over point is not exactly at 2 GHz, but around 2060 MHz.